 |1930s||developed, 103 cement steps, electric light, and a concrete walkway.|

 Secret Caverns, like many New York state caves, has huge domes connected by windings passages and a cave river.
 And like most caves in the area, it was formed during the Ice Ages, the cave stream contains gravel which shows evidence of glacial action.
 During the cold periods the northern part of America was covered by enormous glaciers.
 The melting water of those huge masses of ice created many caves, by its enormous erosional forces.
 This cave was formed approximately during the last 300,000 years.
+But it got it current shape with the end of the last cold age 38,000-14,000 years ago.

 The upper layers of Coeymans Limestone, where the cave is located in, are very rich in fossils.
 The crinoids, spiral coral, and brachiopods can be seen in the cave walls during the first descent into the cave.
-Other fossils like nautiloids, sea scorpions, and trilobites can be found in the surrounding area or purchsed in the gift shop.
+Other fossils like nautiloids, sea scorpions, and trilobites can be found in the surrounding area or purchased in the gift shop.

 But the main attraction of the cavern is a roaring subterranean waterfall of 33m height.
 There is a kind of urban legend, that the water is pumped from a pond on the surface artificially.
 The owners on the other hand assure that it is not pumped artificially in any way.
-A caver from the US told me the following story, which he purported happened in the 1960s.
+A caver from the area told us the following story, which he purported happened in the 1960s.

 Local caver lore says, some cavers put fluoresceine in a nearby pond, then joined the next tour.
 When the guide turned on the lights as the tour entered that section of cave, the pump started up, and the water began falling (before the tour got there to witness it, of course).
 When they reached the waterfall, the guide was in the middle of his spell about it being the tallest waterfall in the state when it suddenly turned bright green.
 The guide was dumbfounded, the cavers in stitches, and the rest of the tourists just confused.